michalweclawik/ticker-tracker/README.md

 npm install
 ```

 Code above will install node modules file in your local repo.
-Then you just need to type in your reminal :
+Then you just need to type in your terminal :

 ```
 npm start run